amplience/dc-extension-media-gallery/docs/features.md

 For accessibility, the interface also offers to use the keyboard to re-order items.
 You can follow these steps:

--   focus an item using the `tab` key
+- Focus an item using the `tab` key.
--   move focus using arrow keys
+- Move focus using arrow keys.
--   trigger drag-and-drop using the `return` key
+- Trigger drag-and-drop using the `return` key.
--   move the item using the arrow keys
+- Move the item using the arrow keys.
--   end drag-and-drop and position the item using the `return` key again
+- End drag-and-drop and position the item using the `return` key again.

 ## Sorting by